Go Ahead & Masturbate While Pregnant (If You Want To)

 During pregnancy, your sex drive may change.
 Some people see their libidos skyrocket, particularly during the second trimester, while others have a lower-than-usual sex drive throughout.
 It’s all individual — and if you want to masturbate at any point in your pregnancy, it’s typically safe to do so.

 During pregnancy, your fetus is protected by a cervical mucus plug and amniotic fluid, and generally, it’s totally safe to keep up your regular sex life.
-As the American Pregnancy Association explains, “Unless your healthcare provider tells you otherwise, you and your partner should be able to enjoy sex during your pregnancy.
-Pay attention to your body and make adjustments so that you can enjoy the experience to the fullest.”
+As the Canadian Pregnancy Association explains, "unless your health care provider specifically advises you otherwise, sex during pregnancy is safe for both you and your baby.
+Intercourse can’t hurt your baby or cause a miscarriage.
+You may find you want to have sex more than you did before you became pregnant.
+On the other hand, wanting sex less is perfectly normal too."
 And that includes solo sex, too.

 Advertisement